 Service managers can utilise telematics to make sure that the food being delivered, either to restaurant kitchens or directly to the customer, is fresh and kept at the right temperature.
 It allows the manager to monitor and regulate the temperature of the vehicle, especially when it has a refrigerated transport box attached to it.

 Educational institutions are in dire need of telematics, with the rise in child abduction rates in the country.
 And as an educational institution, the safety of the student lies in the hand of management.
 The school buses that ferry the children must be equipped with such technology that it puts the mind of parents, and the school authorities, at ease considerably.

 When a vehicle tracking system is installed in a school bus fleet, because of telematics, the school authorities can keep an eye on driver behaviour.
-We have already discussed the problems that can be solved with a fleet management software in our previous article.
 They will be instantly notified in case of rash driving, hard braking or unnecessary idling.
 Moreover, the parents can also track the position of the school bus.
 With it, they can be sure that their child is safe and is where they are supposed to be.
 The parents can also be notified instantly in case of any delays or breakdowns during the bus’s journey.
 And so, they can stay abreast with the position of their child.

 Telematics also favours the educational ecosystem in terms of cost.
 With this technology, the school management can regularly check up on the health of their buses.
 They will be notified regarding the engine health, and fuel consumption rate.
 Moreover, they can be timely alerted regarding upcoming maintenance activities.
 As it stands, school buses need to pick/drop children at various parts around the town.
 With telematics, the authorities can also indulge in route optimisation.
 This will allow their drivers to take the most optimum routes to minimise fuel wastage and save on time and money.